codassassin/face_authentication/README.md

 # face_authentication
 This is a program that can be used to authenticate face using OpenCV.

+### latest version of this application available at https://github.com/codassassin/face_authentication_v2.0

 ## Requirements
 * Install all the requirements given in requirements.txt
 ```